Darkness Brings the Wonders Home: Background

+Bill Golembeski of Folking magazine discusses the band's strong folk-rock vibe on the album. "..But, back to those first two songs, ‘On The Wing’ and ‘Elevator’: The former clears the air with a strident bottle-necked pulse, while those twin voices hover like angry spectres.
+Ahh, ‘Elevator’ plays a four aces riff, worthy of any card-carrying rock band of the 70’s with wah-wah intensity.
+And there’s a rhythmic piano to boot!
+It’s a wonderous rock tune.."

 The album arrived shortly before the first COVID-19 outbreak.
 Although some early launch gigs took place, many other planned activities were put on hold/performed as streamed events.
 Smoke Fairies commented that this album took on special meaning for them, due to personal loss and the general isolation caused by the pandemic.

 In April 2020, Smoke Fairies released 'No Matter How This Goes, Just Make Sure That You're Kind', a song recorded during the making of Darkness Brings The Wonders Home, but didn't make the final cut.
 The band wrote "It now seems this track makes sense and we wanted to share it because no matter how this situation goes, we are certain that if we just feed it love, good will conquer".

 The album was released on standard and signed limited edition CD, 180g black vinyl, signed limited edition gold vinyl, deluxe limited edition black/gold splatter 'dinked' vinyl as well as digital download.